 What is the IMG Support Program?

-The Saskatchewan Non-Licensed IMG Support Program is a pilot project funded by the Ministry of Economy, Government of Saskatchewan with services delivered through the Division of Continuing Medical Education at the University of Saskatchewan.
+The Saskatchewan Non-Licensed IMG Support Program is a pilot project funded by the Ministry of Immigration and Career Training (ICT), Government of Saskatchewan with services delivered through the Division of Continuing Medical Education at the University of Saskatchewan.

 The program is designed to assist true International Medical Graduates residing in Saskatchewan with information, education and access to opportunities to match to Residency Programs or find meaningful alternative healthcare careers in the province.